8pool/etc-proxy-epool/README.md

 This is Stratum Proxy for Ethereum based pools (RPCv2) using asynchronous networking written in Python Twisted.
 Originally developed for DwarfPool http://dwarfpool.com/eth

-**NOTE:** This fork is still in development.
-Some features may be broken.
-Please report any broken features or issues.

 #Features

 * Additional up to 20% increase of earning compared to standard pools